CedarvilleCyber/RedTeamVault/Techniques/Persistence.md

 - `/etc/cron.daily/`
 - `/etc/cron.weekly/`
 - `/etc/cron.monthly/`
+##### Systemd Timers
+Systemd timers function basically identically to crontabs, but require a specific syntax to be read properly by systemd.
+This syntax is not difficult, but the timers can be easily viewed when searching for persistence.
 ##### SSH Keys:
 - If you don't have an SSH key, generate one with `ssh-keygen`.
 - Add your public key to the `~/.ssh/authorized_keys` file in every user's directory.
 Create the file if it isn't already present, then add a new line in the file and put your public key there.